-The creation of the Panama Canal is without doubt one of mankind’s great achievements as it was undertaken at a time when such construction projects relied greatly on human endeavor rather than mechanical capability.
-It took over 30 years to complete from when it was started by the French in 1881 and at a conservative guess cost more than 22,000 workers lives due to disease and accidents.
-The original canal was officially opened on 15 August 1914 with the passage of the cargo ship SS Ancon.
+The Panama Canal is one of mankind’s great achievements, as it was created in a time when such construction projects relied greatly on manpower rather than mechanical capability.
+Over the 30 years it took to complete, more than 22,000 workers lost their lives due to disease and accidents.
+The original canal was officially opened on August 15, 1914 with the passage of the cargo ship SS Ancon.

-As a waterway the Panama Canal has continued to be developed and today can accept what are generally referred to as Panamax sized vessels that fit into the available locks at either end of the canal.
+As a waterway, the Panama Canal continues to be developed and today can accept "Panamax" sized vessels that fit into the available locks at either end of the canal.
 These Panamax vessels come with maximum dimensions of Length 294.13M, Beam 32.31M and a Draft 12.04M.

-This third new set of locks will increase maximum vessel capability to Length 366M, Beam 49M and Draft 15.2M.
-In terms of container vessel capacity this will see vessel size increase up to between 13,000 and 14,000 TEU, double the average size of container vessels transiting the canal at this time.
+A third new set of locks, opened in 2016, increase maximum vessel capability to Length 366M, Beam 49M and Draft 15.2M.
+In terms of container vessel capacity, this will see vessel size increase up to between 13,000 and 14,000 TEU — double the average size of container vessels transiting the canal previously.

 The Panama Canal Authority operates a booking system where companies can book a transit time in the canal for their vessel up to 365 days in advance.
-There is in addition a sliding scale of charges that increase nearer to the desired time of transit.
+This system implements a sliding scale of costs that increase closer to the desired time of transit.
 The number of transits that can be booked are severely restricted, so that if there is no booking, vessels will be allowed through the canal on a first come first served basis.